COVID-19 pandemic in Xinjiang: July 2020

 On 15 July, Xinjiang local government confirmed 1 case in Tengritagh District of Urumchi.

 On 17 July, Xinjiang local government confirmed 16 cases in Urumchi, bringing the total new cases to 17.

 On 18 July, Xinjiang local government confirmed 13 cases in Urumchi, bringing the total new cases to 30.

 On 19 July, Xinjiang local government confirmed 17 cases in the region, 16 of them in Urumchi and one of them in Kashgar, bringing the total new cases to 47.

 On 20 July, Xinjiang local government confirmed 8 new cases in Urumchi, bringing the total active cases to 55.

 August 2020

 By 24 August, Xinjiang has confirmed 902 cases in total.

 October 2020

 In October 2020, it was reported that an outbreak of more than 180 cases, China's largest outbreak in months, appeared to be occurring in a Xinjiang factory linked to "forced labour and the government's controversial policies towards Uighur residents".

 Government responses

-On 15 July, the government canceled almost all flights in and out of the city, subway services were also suspended.
+On 15 July 2020, the government canceled almost all flights in and out of the capital city Ürümqi.